One-to-One Support in Labour

 Why is One-to-One Support so Effective?

-It’s broadly recognised that continuous support enhances the progress of labour and improves the mother’s feelings of control and competence, reducing the need for medical interventions - but how can these effects be explained?
+It’s broadly recognised that continuous support enhances the progress of labour and improves the birthing person’s feelings of control and competence, reducing the need for medical interventions - but how can these effects be explained?

-One theory proposed by Bohren et al. (2017) suggests that the continuous presence of a trusted companion may help to shield the woman from the stressful environment and routines of the delivery room.
-Another theory suggests that by reducing stress levels during labour, the need for medical intervention becomes much less likely.
+One theory proposed by Bohren et al. (2017) suggests that the continuous presence of a trusted companion may help shield the patient from the stressful environment and routines of the delivery room.
+Another theory suggests that reducing stress levels during labour makes the need for medical intervention much less likely.

-Continuous support is also considered by some to be an additional form of pain relief and may lead to fewer interventions in labour.
-A recent literature search (Knape, Schnepp, Krahl & zu Sayn-Wittgenstein 2013) also suggests that emotional support delivered by one key carer who the mother has trust in seems to be effective for decreasing overall intervention rates during labour.
+Some also consider continuous support an additional form of pain relief that may lead to fewer interventions in labour.
+A literature search by Knape et al. (2013) also suggests that emotional support delivered by one key carer whom the patient trusts seems to be effective for decreasing overall intervention rates during labour.

-In addition to higher rates of spontaneous vaginal birth, less need for analgesia and greater overall satisfaction, one-to-one care also appears to shorten the duration of labour and have a favourable effect on the baby, with fewer infants displaying low five-minute Apgar scores if their mothers have received continuous one-to-one care.
+In addition to higher rates of spontaneous vaginal birth, less need for analgesia and greater overall satisfaction, one-to-one care also appears to shorten the duration of labour and have a favourable effect on the baby, with fewer infants displaying low five-minute Apgar scores if their parent has received continuous one-to-one care.

 Yet, Hodnett et al. (2013) make the point that not all one-to-one care is equal in its effectiveness.
-For example, they discovered that continuous support was most effective when the provider was neither part of the hospital staff, nor the woman's social network, and in settings in which epidural analgesia was not routinely available.
+For example, they discovered that continuous support was most effective when the provider was neither part of the hospital staff nor the patient’s social network, and in settings in which epidural analgesia was not routinely available.

 Implications for Future Research